IvanFon/super-labeler-action/README.md

 A superpowered issue and pull request labeler for Github Actions.

-Super Labeler allows you to define your repository's labels in a config file that's checked into your repository.
-You can then define conditions that will be checked to apply and remove these labels on issues and pull requests.
+Super Labeler allows you to declaratively define your repository's labels, and when to apply them, in a config file that's checked into your repository.

 ## Getting Started